gan-h/Othello/README.md

 - added hint button

 Day 11:
-- Figured out how to compile without using eclipse like a big boy.
+- Figured out how to compile without using eclipse.
 Day 11:
 - Updated image paths so that we can compile the program without the images breaking.